Azure/azure-rest-api-specs/specification/desktopvirtualization/resource-manager/readme.md

   - code: ResourceNameRestriction
     reason: ScalingPlan was already implemented in previous versions of the API and we cannot change naming pattern now.
+  - code: PatchIdentityProperty
+    reason: There is an error loop with the identity property.
+We received approval to suppress this error, but we still need to investigate error loop.
 ```

 ### Tag: package-preview-2022-10